tydkdev/FavoriteColor/README.md

 The Favorite Color Web Application is part of a multi-tier Angular-Node-Spring-MongoDB application, designed to demonstrate Packer and Terraform with AWS.
 The Favorite Color Web Application is a simple Angular 1.5 / Bootstrap 4 SPA, which makes API calls to the [Favorite Color Service](https://github.com/garystafford/fav-color-service) Spring Boot RESTful microservice, via a Node-based [BFF](http://samnewman.io/patterns/architectural/bff/).
 The Favorite Color Service is backed by MongoDB.
 The entire application is designed to be provisioned and deployed to AWS, using HashiCorp Packer and Terraform.

-Currently, Node is only used for local development and testing of the application.
+Currently, Node is only required for local development and testing of the application.
 Node is not required to run the client-side application in Production.
-You can run the application using Node (`server.js`), or host with Apache (`index.html`).
+You can chose to host the application with Node and `serve-static`, or host with another web server, such as Apache.
+I've done both, successfully.

 ## Quick Start for Local Development